 AGENCY DISCLOSURE.
-Buyer acknowledges that one or more principles or employees of Seller are real estate sales agents / brokers licensed in the State of Utah.
-Neither Buyer nor Seller shall have any obligation to an Agent or Broker retained by the other party except as may be agreed to in writing.
-Buyer and Seller each indemnify and hold the other party harmless from and against any claims for commission or brokerage fees asserted by an Agent or Broker claiming a commission or brokerage fee on account of the conduct of the indemnifying party.
-Buyer acknowledges that Seller’s Sales Agent only represents Seller in this transaction, AND DOES NOT REPRESENT BUYER.
-BUYER ACKNOWLEDGES THAT SELLER’S REPRESNTATIVE HAS ADVISED BUYER THAT BUYER IS ENTITLED TO BE REPRESENTED BY A BUYER'S AGENT WHO WILL REPRESENT ONLY BUYER.
+Buyer acknowledges that one or more principles or employees of Seller are real estate sales representatives / brokers licensed in the State of Utah.
+Neither Buyer nor Seller shall have any obligation to an Representative or Broker retained by the other party except as may be agreed to in writing.
+Buyer and Seller each indemnify and hold the other party harmless from and against any claims for commission or brokerage fees asserted by an Representative or Broker claiming a commission or brokerage fee on account of the conduct of the indemnifying party.
+Buyer acknowledges that Seller’s Sales Representative only represents Seller in this transaction, AND DOES NOT REPRESENT BUYER.
+BUYER ACKNOWLEDGES THAT SELLER’S REPRESNTATIVE HAS ADVISED BUYER THAT BUYER IS ENTITLED TO BE REPRESENTED BY A BUYER'S REPRESENTATIVE WHO WILL REPRESENT ONLY BUYER.
 BUYER ALSO ACKNOWLEDGES THAT SELLER’S SALES REPRESNTATIVE IS NOT AN AUTHORIZED REPRESENTATIVE OF SELLER FOR PURPOSES OF ACCEPTANCE OF THIS CONTRACT.
 Buyer selects from the following options:

-Buyer’s Agent: [ ] Not represented (Buyer will represent itself in all aspects of this transaction)
+Buyer’s Representative: [ ] Not represented (Buyer will represent itself in all aspects of this transaction)

-[ ] Buyer’s Agent Name:
+[ ] Buyer’s Representative Name:

-Buyer’s Agent’s Phone:
+Buyer’s Representative’s Phone:

-Buyer’s Agent’s Email:
+Buyer’s Representative’s Email:

 Brokerage Name:

 SELLER’S ACCEPTANCE.
-As used in this Contract, “Accept,” “Acceptance,” or “Accepted” means: (a) this Contract has been approved by Seller’s Authorized Representative, (b) Seller’s Authorized Representative has signed and dated this Contract, and (c) a fully executed copy of this Contract has been delivered to Buyer, or Buyer’s Agent.
+As used in this Contract, “Accept,” “Acceptance,” or “Accepted” means: (a) this Contract has been approved by Seller’s Authorized Representative, (b) Seller’s Authorized Representative has signed and dated this Contract, and (c) a fully executed copy of this Contract has been delivered to Buyer, or Buyer’s Representative.
 ONLY A MANAGER OF SELLER IS AUTHORIZED TO ACCEPT THIS CONTRACT ON BEHALF OF SELLER NO OTHER PERSON ACTING ON BEHALF OF SELLER, INCLUDING SELLER’S SALES REPRESENTATIVE, IS AUTHORIZED TO ACCEPT THIS CONTRACT.
 The signature or initials on this Contract of Seller’s sales representative or any person other than Seller’s Authorized Representative shall indicate only Seller’s receipt of Buyer’s offer to enter into an agreement on the terms set forth in this Contract, but shall not be deemed Acceptance unless or until the Agreement is Accepted by Seller’s Authorized Representative.
 Any Addendum to this Agreement dated after the Acceptance Date must be signed Seller’s Authorized Representative before it will become a binding part of th is Agreement.
 Seller is under no obligation to Accept this Agreement and Seller may elect to refuse to Accept this Agreement for any reason without any liability to Buyer.
 In the event Seller refuses this Agreement or does not Accept within twenty-one (21) business days after it is delivered to Seller for review, Buyer shall be entitled to the immediate release of the Earnest Money Deposit, and neither party shall have any liability, obligations, or duties under this Agreement.

 THIS CONTRACT, WHEN ACCEPTED BY SELLER, WILL CONSTITUTE A LEGALLY BINDING AGREEMENT BETWEEN BUYER AND SELLER.
 BUYER IS STRONGLY ENCOURAGED TO CONSULT WITH BUYER’S ATTORNEY, ACCOUNTANT, OR OTHER ADVISORS OF BUYER’S CHOOSING BEFORE SIGNING THIS AGREEMENT.
 BY SIGNING THIS CONTRACT BUYER AGREES, REPRESENTS, AN WARRANTS THAT: (a) BUYER HAS READ AND UNDERSTANDS THE PROVISIONS OF THIS CONTRACT AND ANY ADDENDA HERETO; (b) BUYER HAS BEEN GIVEN THE OPPORTUNITY TO REVIEW THIS CONTRACT WITH ATTORNEYS OR OTHER ADVISORS OF BUYER’S CHOOSING; (c) UPON SELLER’S ACCEPTANCE, BUYER WILL HAVE ENTERED INTO A BINDING AGREEMENT FOR THE PURCHASE OF THE PROPERTY; AND (d) BUYER WILL FULLY AND TIMELY PERFORM ALL OF BUYER’S OBLIGATIONS UNDER THIS CONTRACT.